 - Violations in the work of the musculoskeletal system.

 Chronic stress leads to a complete imbalance in the body.
 If you do not eat enough food, the stress condition can be further intensified.
 The worst thing is that people often discover their extremely low weight at a late stage when serious treatment is already required.

 How to Reduce Stress and Gain Healthy Weight?

 You can cope with stress and turn to normal body weight on your own if there are no other dangerous conditions.
 To do this, you need to adhere to some simple recommendations.

 Be sure to normalize your night’s sleep.
 It is a versatile remedy for both stress and stressful changes in weight.
 Thanks to the night’s rest, the hormone leptin is produced, which is responsible for the feeling of fullness.
 If you go to bed late, you not only have time to get hungry, but you will also feel a slight feeling of hunger for a long time, even when your stomach is full.
 Besides, during stress, leptin levels change, which can lead to a complete lack of appetite.

 The synthesis of hormones produced by the thyroid gland and the hormone testosterone is also reduced due to lack of sleep.
 Namely, they are responsible for good metabolism.
 On the contrary, the amount of the stress hormone cortisol will increase during sleep deprivation, provoking changes in appetite.
 Therefore, your hormonal system is most healthy when you go to bed well before midnight.

-Go to bed early, try to think of something pleasant before bed, and in the morning, leave a few minutes to stay in bed.
+Go to bed early, try to think of something pleasant before bed, and leave a few minutes to stay in bed in the morning.
 If you can’t get your sleep to work on your own, you should consult a specialist.